CypherPoet/StringFormattingUtils/README.md

 ]
 ```

-Then simply `import MyLibraryName` wherever you’d like to use it.
+Then simply `import StringFormattingUtils` wherever you’d like to use it.

 ## Usage